Portfolio Review Automation: SEBI PM Compliance + AML/CFT + DPDP Matrix

 Legal Framework: IRAC Analysis

 Wealth management teams face fragmented artifacts — FD statements, PF passbooks, insurance policies, brokerage reports — making on-call consolidation slow and error-prone.
-Regulatory exposure arises across multiple dimensions:
+Regulatory exposure arises across multiple dimensions: client reporting, record-keeping, AML/KYC traceability, and cyber security.

 Regulatory Framework